hashbangcode/vlad-docs/usage/variables.md

 database, and file backups. by default, the latter two are imported when you have enabled importing.
 Set `vlad_pantheon_import_site_include_code` to `true` to import the codebase to Vlad's `docroot` as well.

 To protect your data, these won't be automatically imported more than once.
-To import again simply remove the relevant file from last time:
+To import again simply rename (or remove) the relevant file from last time:
-    - vlad_aux/pantheon_import_site_database.sql.gz # To re-import the DB
+    - `vlad_aux/pantheon_import_size.sql.gz # To re-import the DB.`
-    - vlad_aux/pantheon_import_site_files.tar.gz # To re-import files
+    - `vlad_aux/pantheon_import_site_files.tar.gz # To re-import files.`
-    - docroot # To import or re-import code
+    - `docroot # To import or re-import code`

+When re-importing, back up your previous database first if there's anything you might want to keep.
+To back up your files, simply move the files directory out of your Drupal site so it won't be overwritten.

+This does not guarantee the site will automatically work; you may need to create a local settings file for that and point to the `vladdb` database.

 __vlad_pantheon_import_site__